gamblevore/speedie/Documentation/xml.md

         <string>Boulder Road</string>
     </dict>

 Which is just awful.
 Unreadable, and bloated.
 JSON is better at this, because keys have string names.
 What about JSON then?
 Is that the ultimate format?

-Well... better in some ways and worse in others.
-It is quite unwieldy and hard to read!
-Very easy to miss a closing [] or {} thing.
+Well...
+JSON is better in some ways and worse in others.
+JSON is quite unwieldy and hard to read!
+Very easy to miss a "," or closing [] or {} thing.
 JSON is better at making dictionaries, but not perfect either.

 Here is an example of how trying to use JSON for "xml-like tasks" becomes unreadable: